matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 ### Relation types

-This proposal defines three `rel_type`s, each which provide different behaviour when aggregated:
+This proposal defines three `rel_type`s, each of which provide different behaviour when aggregated:

  * `m.annotation` - Intended primarily for handling emoji reactions, these let